 Phenibut is a legal and safe supplement when used correctly.
 But you need to be careful to not take it too often – and not to overdo it.
 If you take too much you might not be able to walk straight or even keep your eyes open (trust me).
 And if you take it more than a few times per week it can lose it’s effectiveness.
-Always start with a low dosage and test how it effects you (which you should always do this with any supplement you take).
-Please use extreme caution as some people have reacted negatively too it.
+Always start with a low dosage and test how it effects you (which you should always do with any supplement you take).
+Please use caution as some people have reacted negatively too it.
 It’s not for everyone.

 I mean, since we’re being honest here, almost anyone who’s tried it will tell you, marijuana absolutely eases many symptoms.
 Marijuana is now prescribed for medical purposes in 21 states and is recreationally legal in 2.
 Anyone who’s used marijuana for opioid and narcotic withdrawal will tell you it can relieve MANY painful narcotic withdrawal symptoms better than anything else.